Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/77644300-5baa-4e99-b49a-d4222de04381)

- I went check how much it is and it turns out to be a decent price even with a hard material like tool steal.
+ I went to check how much it is and it turns out to be a decent price even with a hard material like tool steal.
 Am going to redesign to be normal eggbeater.
 This means with no screw on teath.

  ![image](https://github.com/user-attachments/assets/9c6eac69-b53c-4bed-b7b4-3d94ab1ddfd3)